davtoh/RRtools/README.rst

 ============
 ``pip install rrtools`` should work for most users.

-The usual setup.py for Python_ libraries are used for the source distribution.
+The usual setup.py for Python_ libraries is used for the source distribution.
-But OpenCV must be installed separately usually compiled from source.
+But in most cases OpenCV must be installed separately usually compiled from source.
 However RRtoolbox has a mock module for cv2 called cv2_mock to let the user use the functions that do not need OpenCV.
 Notice that this imports RRtoolbox.cv2_mock as cv2.

-To install OpenCV without much hassle I recommend installing the binaries from the `Unofficial Windows Binaries for Python`_ and for Debian distributions I provide the bash `OpenCV linux installation`_ so that the user can compile openCV (it can take some time).
+To install OpenCV on windows without much hassle I recommend installing the binaries from the `Unofficial Windows Binaries for Python`_ and for Debian distributions I provide the bash `OpenCV linux installation`_ so that the user can compile openCV (it can take some time).
 Bear in mind that for Linux it downloads the latest 2.9 version instead of the new OpenCV version 3 because it does not consent to using non-free sources.
-So you must accept the terms for OpenCV 2.9.
+You must accept the terms for OpenCV 2.9.

 Once rrtools is successfully installed you can import the toolbox in python as: